tk3369/aws-lambda-container-julia/README.md

 Note that the `DOCKER_BUILDKIT` is required for using setting the executable flag for `/var/runtime/bootstrap` file.

-The script does not deploy the lambda function unless it is already created.
+The script cannot deploy the lambda function unless it is already created.
 Hence, just for the first time, you must create the lambda function using your preferred approach (web interface, cloud formation, CDK, etc.)

-So, just for the first time, the procedure may be a little awkward:
+The AWS interface requires an ECR Image URI, however.
+You can just do
+this:

 1. Run the deploy script above.
 The script will fail but an image should be pushed to ECR.
 2. Create the function with the ECR image URI.